Mushroom-Daemon/doks/content/docs/psych_triggers/justify.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
+note for me: do we offer the proof of value here?
+You want them to feel like they are getting value.
+Is that different than justifying the purchase?

 ## Justify the Purchase
 There's this watch I wear.
 It cost me less than $20 and I love it.
 I've been wearing the watch for years and talk about it all the time.